deanwagner/todo/README.md

 1. Have projects or separate lists of tasks
 2. ‘Default’ project to which all tasks are put
 3. Create new projects and choose which project tasks go into
-4. Separate application logic
-5. UI Requirements:
+4. UI Requirements:
    - View all tasks
    - View tasks in each project
    - Edit task
    - Delete task
+5. Separate application logic from DOM manipulation
 6. Use Web Storage API to store data

 ### Scope Creep